MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 SEMM also uses a certificate to protect the configuration from unauthorized tampering or removal.
 To migrate a Surface Hub 2S to Windows 10 Pro or Windows Enterprise, SEMM is required.

 >[!NOTE]
 >SEMM is only available on devices with Surface UEFI firmware.
-This includes most other Surface devices including Surface Pro 7+, Surface Pro X, Surface Hub 2S, Surface Laptop 4 commercial SKUs with an Intel processor, Surface Laptop 4 commercial SKUs with AMD processor, Surface Laptop 3 commercial SKUs with an Intel processor, and Surface Laptop Go.
+This includes most other Surface devices including Surface Pro 8, Surface Pro X, Surface Laptop Studio, Surface Hub 2S, Surface Laptop 4 commercial SKUs with an Intel processor, Surface Laptop 4 commercial SKUs with AMD processor, Surface Laptop 3 commercial SKUs with an Intel processor, and Surface Laptop Go.
 SEMM is not supported on the 15" Surface Laptop 3 SKU with AMD processor (available only as a retail SKU).

 When Surface devices are configured by SEMM and secured with the SEMM certificate, they're considered *enrolled* in SEMM.
 When the SEMM certificate is removed and control of UEFI settings is returned to the user of the device, the Surface device is considered *unenrolled* in SEMM.